B i o g r a p h y

 Dan’s music has been performed on four continents and in more than 40 of the United States.
 His concert opener Phoenix was released on a recording by the London Symphony Orchestra in October, 2022, and his “Spring” overture was recently recorded by the Moravian Philharmonic (Czech Republic).
 Both recordings are on the GRAMMY-winning Navona Records label, an imprint of PARMA Recordings.

 Although Dan always loved to compose, he was resistant to pursue composition as a career when he was young.
 As an undergraduate student, he hedged his bets by studying music and English.
 He also took numerous courses in psychology and neuroscience and even considered a career in law.
 When he was awarded a Jacob K. Javits Fellowship to study music in graduate school, he threw caution to the wind and decided to go “all in.”
 It worked.
-Upon graduating with his doctorate in composition, he took a position as a music professor at the University of Louisiana at Lafayette and now teaches at Westminster College, where he also took his turn as the chair of the School of Music for two terms from 2014 through 2022.
+Upon graduating with his doctorate in composition, he took a position as a music professor at the University of Louisiana at Lafayette and now teaches at Westminster College, where he is serving again as the chair of the School of Music, having previously been in that role for two terms from 2014 through 2022.
 He lives with his wife and two amazing daughters in Neshannock, Pennsylvania.